Home

 2022-05-23 20:19:20

-KYIV, Might 23 (Reuters) - A Ukrainian court sentenced a Russian soldier to life in prison on Monday for killing an unarmed civilian in the first war crimes trial arising from Russia's invasion.
+KYIV, May 23 (Reuters) - A Ukrainian court sentenced a Russian soldier to life in prison on Monday for killing an unarmed civilian in the first conflict crimes trial arising from Russia's invasion.

-Decide Serhiy Agafonov said Shishimarin, carrying out a "prison order" by a soldier of higher rank, had fired a number of shots on the sufferer's head from an computerized weapon. read extra
+Decide Serhiy Agafonov stated Shishimarin, carrying out a "prison order" by a soldier of upper rank, had fired several shots at the sufferer's head from an automatic weapon. read extra

 Register now for FREE unlimited access to Reuters.com